 All commercial regions for the tenancy will be monitored regions.
 Please see here for a list of currently supported regions here: https://docs.cloud.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm

-The reporting can only be enabled during the Cloud Guard enablement.
-So, if customer needs to change the existing reporting region they can disable Cloud Guard and during the re-enablement process they can choose the same or a different reporting region.
+The reporting region can only be selected during Cloud Guard enablement.
+So, if a customer needs to change the existing reporting region, they can disable Cloud Guard and choose the same or a different reporting region during the re-enablement process.

-Please note that when you try to re-enable with a different reporting region, there is a wait period of approximately 20 min, this is because of the resource sync up that needs to happen across regions.
+Please note that when you try to re-enable Cloud Guard with a different reporting region, there is a wait period of approximately 20 minutes; this is because a resource sync up must happen across regions.

 Yes, Cloud Guard provides two key metrics the Risk Score and the Security score as part of the Overview page in the Console.
 Security Score is a normalized value ranging from 0-100 that uses the number, types, and severity of problems to determine an overall assessment of the strength of security posture.
 Risk Score complements the Security Score by evaluating the number of total resources being monitored, the sensitivity of each resource type, and the severity of any problems related to the resources to determine the total risk exposure of a tenant.
 These are used to help assess what could be “small but insecure” and “large but overall secure” environments correctly.

 Cloud Guard aligns with the CIS Foundations benchmark standard for OCI.
 Additional compliance features are expected post-GA.